Dosage Form: injection, solution

 The results of these two studies provide evidence that Fomepizole blocks ethylene glycol and methanol metabolism mediated by alcohol dehydrogenase in the clinical setting.
 In both studies, plasma concentrations of toxic metabolites of ethylene glycol and methanol failed to rise in the initial phases of treatment.
 The relationship to Fomepizole therapy, however, was confounded by hemodialysis and significant blood ethanol concentrations in many of the patients.
-Nevertheless, in the post-dialysis period(s), when ethanol concentrations were insignificant and the concentrations of ethylene glycol or methanol were>20 mg/dL, the administration of Fomepizole Injection alone blocked any rise in glycolate or formate concentrations, respectively.
+Nevertheless, in the post-dialysis period(s), when ethanol concentrations were insignificant and the concentrations of ethylene glycol or methanol were>20 mg/dL, the administration of Fomepizole alone blocked any rise in glycolate or formate concentrations, respectively.

 In a separate French trial, 5 patients presented with ethylene glycol concentrations ranging from 46.5 to 345mg/dL, insignificant ethanol blood concentrations, and normal renal function.
 These patients were treated with Fomepizole alone without hemodialysis, and none developed signs of renal injury.

-INDICATIONS AND USAGE
+INDICATIONS & USAGE

 In addition to specific antidote treatment with Fomepizole, patients intoxicated with ethylene glycol or methanol must be managed for metabolic acidosis, acute renal failure (ethylene glycol), adult respiratory distress syndrome, visual disturbances (methanol), and hypocalcemia.
 Fluid therapy and sodium bicarbonate administration are potential supportive therapies.
 In addition, potassium and calcium supplementation and oxygen administration are usually necessary.
 Hemodialysis is necessary in the anuric patient, or in patients with severe metabolic acidosis or azotemia (see DOSAGE AND ADMINISTRATION).
 Treatment success should be assessed by frequent measurements of blood gases, pH, electrolytes, BUN, creatinine, and urinalysis, in addition to other laboratory tests as indicated by individual patient conditions.
 At frequent intervals throughout the treatment, patients poisoned with ethylene glycol should be monitored for ethylene glycol concentrations in serum and urine, and the presence of urinary oxalate crystals.
 Similarly, serum methanol concentrations should be monitored in patients poisoned with methanol.

 Reciprocal interactions may occur with concomitant use of Fomepizole and drugs that increase or inhibit the cytochrome P450 system (e.g., phenytoin, carbamazepine, cimetidine, ketoconazole), though this has not been studied.

-Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, and Impairment Of Fertility :